Does an Uninspected Car Raise Your Insurance Rates?

 Compare Rates If a Surcharge Has Already Applied

-If a violation from an inspection-related issue already appears on your DMV record and your insurer has surcharged your rate, shopping competing quotes is the fastest way to reduce the impact and find the cheapest insurer for your circumstance.
-Different insurers weigh registration violations differently, making it worthwhile to shop around.
+If a violation from an inspection-related issue already appears on your DMV record and your insurer has surcharged your rate, shopping for competing quotes is the fastest way to reduce the impact and find the cheapest insurer for your situation.
+Different insurers weigh registration violations differently, so it's worth shopping around.

 Does a failed car inspection affect my car insurance rates?